mahadihassanriyadh/group-of-business-masterminds/README.md

 ### Key Components of The Project

-* This project show a datasheet of one of the most brillant mind in the world
+* This project show a datasheet of one of the most brillant minds in the world
 * This is not any kind of serious project
 * This project is part of an assignment